blckbx/lnd_postgres/README.md

 ## ♻ Upgrade PostgreSQL

 Upgrading PostgreSQL should be easy using Postgres' own tool `pg_upgrade`.
 Install and setup next version in parallel.
-Upgrade like the following procedure (`--check` = dry-run) from v13 to v14:
+Upgrade to new datadir, dry-run before doing the command (`--check` = dry-run) from v13 to v14:

 ```
 /usr/lib/postgresql/14/bin/pg_upgrade \